nhsconnect/nhslogin/src/no-consent-guidance.md

 </div>
 </details>

-<p>Contact us if you are unsure which version of the no-consent error screen content guidance is right for your service.</p>
+<p>If you are unsure which version applies to your service, <a href="/nhslogin/developer-support/">get support with your NHS login integration</a>.</p>